Showing top 0 results 0 results found

 Consider integrating LiveChat with tools such as Autopilot, Clearbit, or Hubspot to gain all the important data about customers and nurture relationships the way they’d appreciate.
 With Autopilot, for instance, you can build marketing journey workflows to automatically send emails, SMSs, in-app messages, or postcards to customers.
 And simple design lets you map every touchpoint of the customer journey without too much hassle.

 There is “The Customer Journey” and then there is each customer's journey.- Customer Service Guide

 The more touch points you find, the more possibilities you get to provide superb customer experience and convert customers.
 List them all in as many variations as possible, and create visualizations that suit your team’s needs and workflows.

-Now, when you’ve got that ready, it’s time to deliver the experience you promised.
+Now, when that’s ready, it’s time to deliver the experience we promised.
 How?
-You’ll find out in the guide you’re reading.
+Here comes the guide you’re reading.

 How to deliver superb customer experience in ecommerce

 Easy!
 Or is it?